leonid-tkach/order-book-plot-find/README.md

 ## From the Past (`C++`)

 File `algorithm_2013.cpp` contains code I used in 2013 to find the same order book plots.
-It's my algorithm, not the much better one from Prof. Sedgewick's book I use in this project.
+It's my algorithm, not the much better one from Prof. Sedgewick's book I use in this project (see the [presentation](https://docs.google.com/presentation/d/1i27WkaikonMWRYUc3aiEB2DqW2aQznqykuqXclO93ko/edit#slide=id.g1a7e7bd42c3_1_92)).
 I tried to program it in EViews first then, but the search for all obplots was going to take about 20 days.
 The same algorithm in C++ took about 4 hours, as far as I remember.